Charlie Norris (footballer): Playing career

 Norris was part of the 1910 Collingwood premiership win over rivals Carlton.
-Named in a back pocket Norris effectively stepped into the ruck position when team mate Dave Ryan injured an elbow in the second quarter.
+Named in a back pocket Norris effectively stepped into the ruck position when teammate Dave Ryan injured an elbow in the second quarter.

 Midway through the following season, Norris crossed to Fitzroy.
 This was just in time for them to take on the Magpies, against whom he performed creditably first up.

 In his time with Fitzroy, Norris played in the club's 1913 and 1916 premiership sides as well as Fitzroy's Grand Final loss the following year.
 He was named amongst the best players in the latter two matches.
 Norris was a major influence in Fitzroy's re-emergence as a league power following a number of indifferent seasons.

 Moving on from Fitzroy in 1919 he transferred to North Melbourne in the Victorian Football Association (VFA) where he suffered a broken nose against Williamstown in one of his first matches.
 Norris played well for the remainder of home and away season but his form, much like North's, dropped off during the finals.
 North made the 1919 VFA Grand Final, but were defeated by Footscray; Norris appears to have had little effect on the result.

 The following year, Norris returned to Northcote and played out his final year.
 Northcote finished three games out of finals contention.

 Aged 39, Norris retired at the end of the 1920 season.